He-No/ntlmrelayx2proxychains/README.md

 # ntlmrelayx2proxychains

 Ever felt too lazy to explore all shares manually after using ntlmrelayx or felt too lazy to dump the lsa on all systems where you found a local administrator?
-If so, enjoy my scripts! :)
+If so, enjoy my (spaghetti-coded) scripts! :)

 ## Steps to follow:
 1) `cme smb -u "" -p "" -d domain.tld 0.0.0.0/22 --gen-relay-list targetlist`